exness/mock-xhr-request/README.md

 ```

 ### MockXHR.setDelayResponseTime
 Call it with passing delay time in milliseconds.
-That will set response delay time in ms for all mocks.
-Local call withDelay has more priority.
+That will set the response delay time in ms for all mocks.
+Local call of "withDelay" function has more priority.

 ```typescript
 //Usage